BenCrook/basket-page/README.md

 * Keep VAT and subtotal on mobile else users may get confused why the product price * quantity doesn’t match the total.
 * Optimise images
 * Consider adding a message when the user clicks on the minus symbol when the quantity is set to 1
+* Reduce width of the page title as it's overlapping other elements

 ## Notes
 Special price is set to null when there is no special price set as I feel this is more likely to represent what would get pulled in from the DB.